Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some special -plane fields on -manifolds

 is parallel and satisfies $H(\wtPhi_I) = \wtg_I$, where $C = 2^{-5 / 6} 3^{-1 / 3}$, and where we suppress the notation for the pullback of $I$ and the coframe forms $\omega^a$ by $\Pi$.
 In particular, $\wtPhi_I$ is split-generic.

-The parallel tractor $3$-form associated to $D_I$ is $\Phi_I := \wtPhi_I \vert_{\mcG}$, and the trivialization of the normal conformal Killing form $\phi \in \Gamma(\Lambda^2 T^* M[3])$ with respect to $g_{F(q)}$ is
+The parallel tractor $3$-form associated to $D_I$ is $\Phi_I := \wtPhi_I \vert_{\mcG}$, and the trivialization of the normal conformal Killing form $\phi \in \Gamma(\Lambda^2 T^* M[3])$ with respect to $g_I$ is

 \end{proposition} \begin{proof} The formula for $D_I$ is given in Subsection \ref{subsection:ordinary-differential-equations}.
-The metric $\wtg_I$ has homogeneity $2$ by construction, and $\mcG$ shows that it coincides with $\mbg_0 = t^2 g_I$, so it is a pre-ambient metric for $c_I$; computing directly shows that it is Ricci-flat, so it is in fact an ambient metric for $c_I$.
-Computing directly shows that $\wtPhi_I$ is parallel and satisfies $H(\wtPhi_I) = \wtg_I$, and $\phi_I := \Pi_0(\Phi_I)$. \end{proof}
+The metric $\wtg_I$ has homogeneity $2$ by construction, and inspection shows that pull it back to $\mcG$ yields $\mbg_0 = t^2 g_I$, so it is a pre-ambient metric for $c_I$; computing directly shows that it is Ricci-flat, so it is in fact an ambient metric for $c_I$.
+Computing directly shows that $\wtPhi_I$ is parallel and satisfies $H(\wtPhi_I) = \wtg_I$, and $\phi_I = \Pi_0(\Phi_I)$. \end{proof}

-\begin{proposition} Let $I(x)$ be a smooth function whose domain is open and connected.
-The functions $\sigma(x)$ in the $2$-dimensional solution space $W$ of the homogeneous, linear, second order ordinary differential equation
+\begin{proposition} Let $I(x)$ be a smooth function on an open interval.
+The functions $\sigma(x)$ in the $2$-dimensional solution space $\mcS$ of the homogeneous, linear, second order ordinary differential equation

 are almost Ricci-flat scales of $c_I$ (trivialized with respect to the representative $g_I$).
-In particular, every tractor $L_0(\sigma)$ in the corresponding $2$-dimensional vector subspace $L_0(W) \subset \Gamma(\mcT)$ is null.
+In particular, every tractor $L_0(\sigma)$ in the corresponding $2$-dimensional vector subspace $L_0(\mcS) \subset \Gamma(\mcT)$ is null.

 For each solution $\sigma \in S$, the vector field